Estate Administration — Reporting Requirements to HMRC

 If the will creates a trust, the personal representatives have additional duties if they are also the trustees.
 Read more on trustees' duties and obligations.

-If you are a personal representative and need guidance with any aspects of estate administration, please contact our expert private wealth lawyers.
+If you are a personal representative and need guidance with any aspects of estate administration, please contact our expert probate solicitors.